gabrieleteotino/bluish-capsule/content/project/datingapp/14-paging-filtering-and-sorting/3-filtering-in-the-api.md

 public int MaxAge { get; set; } = MaxAgeDefault;
 ```

-In **DatingRepository.GetUsers** add the filter condition only if one of the two properties was changed, this will reduce the query workload and all our users are between 18 and 99.
+In **DatingRepository.GetUsers** add the filter condition only if one of the two properties was changed, this will reduce the query workload because all our users are already between 18 and 99.

 ```csharp